Home

 I train at the National Table Tennis Centre (English Institute of Sport) in Sheffield and typically train for 7 hours per day.

-I do 5½ half hours on the table plus 1½ hours of gym work - running and core strength training.
+I do 5½ hours on the table plus 1½ hours of gym work - running and core strength training.

 I practice with as many people as possible.
 It's always good to play and practice against different styles of players.